corsairmarks/combined_silfae_revisited/mod/README.md

 * Remove unnecessary old army overrides
 * Adjust Holowarrior and Hologenotype armies
 * Update Polarizing Nexus energy storage building
-* Pop portraits influenced by job stratum
+* Pop portraits influenced by job and job stratum
 * You can use Silfae's Holofrixit portraits for your own empires without any DLC requirements
     * Using the main Holofrixit species class will consume energy instead of food
-    * Added a second species class (Holofrixit Alt.) that is a `BIOLOGICAL` archetype, so you can choose to play without the requirement for energy upkeep
+    * Holofrixit portraits are also available as Arthropoids, so you can choose to play without the requirement for energy upkeep (since Stellaris 3.8)
 * Disable the "Holocrisis" - a duplicate of original AI rebellion - at least until I can spend more time updating it to work with the current game version **postponed indefinitely**
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)

 ## Compatibility

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### Partial Overrides